State and Local Policy Database

 Buildings Summary List All

-Residential and commercial buildings are required to comply with the 2015 IECC and ASHRAE 90.1-2010 with state-specific weakening amendments.
+Residential and commercial buildings are required to comply with the 2018 IECC and ASHRAE 90.1-2010 with state-specific weakening amendments.
 Rhode Island now has a voluntary stretch code for commercial and residential buildings.
+The 2024 IECC is anticipated to be adopted for both residential and commercial buildings.
 Rhode Island has completed a comprehensive set of activities to ensure code compliance.

 Residential Codes List All